 Urgyen has been active with SFT since 2007, starting as an intern at the SFT Canada office and shortly joining SFT Canada’s Board of Directors.
 He started as SFT Canada’s National Director in 2011 and since then has organized numerous direct actions, led successful national and international campaigns – the most notable being the shutdown of China’s Confucius Institute in the Toronto district.
 He has also led grassroots trainings around the world, and has over the course of four years built public and governmental support in Canada for Tibet.
 He graduated with a Design Degree in 2010 from OCAD University in Toronto.
 In 2016, Ugen joined SFT’s international team as the Campaigns Director.

 Sonamtso has been a lifelong activist, organizer, and leader with the Tibetan freedom movement.
-She has been deeply involved with SFT since 2009, while in high school, and revitalized youth activism in California in 2013 when she became a regional coordinator for SFT.
+She has been deeply involved with SFT since high school and in 2013, she helped revitalize youth activism for Tibet in California as Regional Coordinator.
+In 2015, Sonamtso joined SFT International in New York as the USA Grassroots Director and has since taken on the role of Communications Director.
 In addition to the Tibet cause, Sonamtso has been engaged in solidarity work with other Bay Area communities similarly working to end state violence and discrimination and secure human rights and democracy.
 Along with having a passion for social justice, Sonamtso enjoys playing soccer and other outdoor activities.
 Sonamtso received her Bachelor of Science in Management from University of California, Merced.

 Sonam is a strong, passionate and dynamic Tibetan activist who believes in the power of youth and strategic non-violence.
 She is finishing her studies in International Development at York University in Toronto, with a Bachelor’s Degree with Honours.
 Sonam’s love and involvement with Students for a Free Tibet (SFT) started early on at the York University SFT chapter in 2010 during her first year of undergraduate studies.
 Since then, she has been involved in various conferences, chapter retreats, trainings as well as the Free Tibet Action Camp in Germany in 2013.
 Sonam has been a proud resident of Parkdale, also known as ‘Little Tibet,’ for the past 16 years.
 As a former student of the Tibetan performing arts, nowadays, every Sunday, she instructs young students in both traditional and contemporary Tibetan Performing Arts at the Tibetan Canadian Cultural Centre.
 Sonam is also passionate about education, social innovation, and gender equality in Tibet and one day hopes to play a role to tackle these issues in a Free and Independent Tibet.